City Council approves Waste Diversion Plan for Businesses and Organizations

 Are these programs mandatory?
 Can I opt out?

 On October 22, City Council voted in favour of implementing a city-wide organics program for single-family curbside households with no provisions for opting out.
-However, based on property configurations, bin removal may be possible if it can be shown that adequate organics capacity is still available.
+However, based on property configurations, cart removal may be possible if it can be shown that adequate organics capacity is still available.
 For instance, neighbours of small properties (eg. Townhouses) may choose to share a bin; similarly, secondary suites may choose to share with the primary suite.
 However, fees will remain the same as the fee structure is based on every unit receiving the service.
 Any options to the program would be presented and decided should the program proceed.

 What are the benefits of compost?